MarcoBiroli/Worms/README.md

 Compiling the project:
--Clone the Git repository.
+- Clone the Git repository.
--Run Qt Creator (we used Qt Creator 4.8.0-rc1 (Community)).
+- Run Qt Creator (we used Qt Creator 4.8.0-rc1 (Community)).
--Import Worms\WormsWar2\WormsWar2.pro
+- Import Worms-cse201_final\WormsWar2\WormsWar2.pro
--Build the Project (this might take some time).
+- Build the Project (this might take some time).

 Playing the game:
 - W/A/S/D: movement